 Are you ready to make this easy french onion soup recipe?
 Here’s how to do it:

-- Cook the soup.
+• Cook the soup.
 Simmer over medium-low heat for 30 minutes, stirring often.

-- Broil.
+• Broil.
 Place the bowls in the oven and turn on the broiler.
 Broil for 1-2 minutes, until the cheese melts.
 Keep an eye on it so that the cheese doesn’t burn!

-- Serve.
+• Serve.
 Remove the bowls from the oven and with oven mitts carefully move the hot bowls to serving plates.
 Dig in!

 What Kind of Bowl to Use

 It is extremely important that you use oven-safe bowls to finish this soup.
-Amazon has a wide selection (affiliate link) of oven-safe single-serving bowls with handles, which makes it easier to move the bowls when they are hot.
+Amazon has a wide selection of oven-safe single-serving bowls with handles, which makes it easier to move the bowls when they are hot.

-What Goes with French Onion Soup?
+What Goes With French Onion Soup?

 French onion soup can be served on its own, but I often serve it with crispy grilled cheese sandwiches on the side.
 You could also serve it with more slices of crusty bread or even popovers, which can be used to sop up any last bits of soup in your bowl.